pyomeca/bioptim/docs/pull_request_template.md

 ### New Feature Submissions:

 1. [ ] Does your submission pass the tests (if not please explain why this is intended)?
+2. [ ] Did you write a proper documentation (docstrings and ReadMe)
-2. [ ] Have you linted your code locally prior to submission (using the command: `black . -l120 --exclude "external/*"`)?
+3. [ ] Have you linted your code locally prior to submission (using the command: `black . -l120 --exclude "external/*"`)?

 ### Changes to Core Features: